 To find out the price of The Trade Desk, you’ll have to get in touch with their team.

 Data Management Tool #9: Informatica

-Informatica is one of the best database management software solutions that can help you with end-to-end MDM.
+Informatica is one of the best database management software solutions that can help you with end-to-end master data management.

 Through it, you can acquire your data quickly irrespective of its source.
-You will also get detailed analytics about the data to understand it better.
-You can also deploy the MDM on-premises or in the cloud.
+You will also get detailed data analytics about the data models to understand it better.
+You can also deploy the master data management on-premises or in the cloud.

 Image via Informatica

-You can opt for the free trials of their MDM software solution.
+You can opt for the free trials of their master data management software solution.
 Beyond this period, you have to choose a paid version.
 The Professional plan costs $1000 per month, the Basic one costs $2500 per month, and the Advanced is priced at $4500/month.